“The Last Lion of Karkov” by Dale Griffin – Review

 Goodreads

-This one comes out today, January 17th.
-I was able to read an advanced reader copy through NetGalley and the publisher.
+This book comes out today, and I was able to read ahead via Netgalley and the publisher, University of Minnesota Press.

 Processing…